valkey-io/valkey-doc/docs/management/scaling.md

 Every instance also contains the path of a file where the configuration for this node is stored, which by default is `nodes.conf`.
-This file is never touched by humans; it is simply generated at startup by the Redis Cluster instances, and updated every time it is needed.
+This file is never touched by humans; it is simply generated at startup by the Valkey Cluster instances, and updated every time it is needed.

 Note that the **minimal cluster** that works as expected must contain at least three master nodes.
 For deployment, we strongly recommend